pudly/schmopera-hugo/content/articles/bashful-bel-canto-norma-in-houston.md

 +++
-author = "Andrew Schneider"
+author = ["authors/andrew-schneider.md"]
 categories = "Review"
-companies = ["Houston Grand Opera"] date = "2018-05-01T21:39:00-04:00"
+date = "2018-05-01T21:39:00-04:00"
 lastmod = "2018-05-01T21:47:00-04:00"
-people = ["Liudmyla Monastyrska","Jamie Barton","Chad Shelton"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1525224744278/sqhgo---norma---photographer-lynn-lane-50-3000x2000.jpg.jpg"
 primary_image_credit = "Jamie Barton (Adalgisa) in Norma, Houston Grand Opera, 2018.
+Photo: Lynn Lane." publishDate = "2018-05-01T21:47:00-04:00" related_companies = ["scene/companies/houston-grand-opera.md"]
+related_people = ["scene/people/liudmyla-monastyrska.md","scene/people/jamie-barton.md","scene/people/chad-shelton.md"]
-Photo: Lynn Lane." publishDate = "2018-05-01T21:47:00-04:00" short_description = "However, in spite of all the great music, I got a sense that the company radiated severe apathy about the sheer task of putting on &quot;yet another grand opera like this one because it is a classic which is, however, very boring.&quot; Combined with this aura, I got the sense that this production was blessed with a great many artists who only just failed, in their combined efforts, to make this production truly take off and maintain altitude." slug = "bashful-bel-canto-norma-in-houston" title = "Bashful bel canto: Norma in Houston"
+short_description = "However, in spite of all the great music, I got a sense that the company radiated severe apathy about the sheer task of putting on &quot;yet another grand opera like this one because it is a classic which is, however, very boring.&quot; Combined with this aura, I got the sense that this production was blessed with a great many artists who only just failed, in their combined efforts, to make this production truly take off and maintain altitude." slug = "bashful-bel-canto-norma-in-houston" title = "Bashful bel canto: Norma in Houston"